-SPRAY BOOMS- Hydraulically folding the extensions of the 60/80/90 foot boom system and adjusting spray valves essentially turns it into a 60 foot boom. (continue reading this section for more information) Manually folding the outer extensions of the 60/80/90 foot system, adjusting spray valves and recalibrating the spray console essentially turns it into an 80 foot boom (see the section on the spray system and the section on calibration for more information on the console).
+SPRAY BOOMS- Hydraulically folding the extension of the 60/100 foot boom system and adjusting spray valves essentially turns it into a 60 foot boom. (continue reading this section for more information)

 The spray booms are controlled by an electro-hydraulic system.

-This system consists of operator manipulated switches located in the sprayer's cab and hydraulic cylinders attached to the booms.
+This system consists of operator manipulated switches located in the GST's cab and hydraulic cylinders attached to the booms.
 It provides control of lift, level, horizontal extension, and vertical extension.

-All GST 20 spray booms are equipped with a hydraulic breakaway circuit.
-When folded out as an 80 or 90 foot spray boom, a one-way hydraulic circuit on the outer boom section provides outer boom breakaway functions.
+All GST spray booms are equipped with a hydraulic breakaway circuit.
+When folded out as a 100 foot spray boom, a one-way hydraulic circuit on the outer boom section provides outer boom breakaway functions.
 The outer breakaway is self-resetting and will return to normal operating position after it has cleared the hazard (fig. 4.44-1).